quillycs/quran2image/README.md

 # quran2image
-Generate an image of a verse from the Quran.
+Create and share beautiful images of verses from the Quran.